SupahNickie/CaffeineORM/README.md

 #### Usage

 Queries are done through the CaffeineObject abstract type; a lookup class must be declared in order to perform queries.
-This field is static on the Caffeine parent class and must be set manually whenever there is a change in the class you would like to lookup.
+This field is static on the CaffeineConnection parent class and must be set manually whenever there is a change in the class you would like to lookup.
 ```
 CaffeineObject user = CaffeineObject.find(User.class, id);